 I see why people get addicted to glue.
 They just get attached to it.

 My plan would turn subjects like Women’s Studies into a hobby.
-Which is what they already are, but under my plan you don’t have to play $48,000 a year for that hobby.
+Which is what they already are, but at least under my plan you don’t have to play $48,000 a year.
 Add in allowing employers to use IQ tests again, and then you don’t have to worry about hiring idiots.
 They might be evil, but at least they won’t be idiots.

 Look, the M-5 computer on the Enterprise® eventually got shut down because it went off the rails.
 And real A.I. isn’t going to explode in a shower of sparks, but it’s already doing things humans couldn’t.